dbriones49/VLAN-Configuration/README.md

 ## Introduction

 In this project, I am creating two VLANS using Cisco Packet Tracer.
-The lab focuses on configuring tow VLANS on a single switch, with two end points assigned to each VLAN, allwowing for isolated communication between the groups.
-This project aims to demonstrate the fundamentals o fVLAN implementation and the role f basic networkdevices such as switches and routers in managing network traffic.
+The lab focuses on configuring tow VLANS on a single switch, with two end points assigned to each VLAN, allowing for isolated communication between the groups.
+This project aims to demonstrate the fundamentals of VLAN implementation and the role f basic network devices such as switches and routers in managing network traffic.

 The network setup will be configured  using a command line interface to facilitate precise control over the network settings.
-This will enhance understanding of VLANS and their configuration process, re-inforcing the skills necessary for effective network management.
+This will enhance understanding of VLANS and their configuration process, re-enforcing the skills necessary for effective network management.

-In a real world environment, utilzing VLANS to segment a newtork is crucial for enhancing security, improving performance, and simplifying network management for businesses.
-Proper configuration is vital, as it ensures that network segments fucntion correctly and securely, minimizing the risk of unauthrorized accesa dn optimizing resource allocation.
+In a real world environment, utilizing VLANS to segment a network is crucial for enhancing security, improving performance, and simplifying network management for businesses.
+Proper configuration is vital, as it ensures that network segments function correctly and securely, minimizing the risk of unauthorized access dn optimizing resource allocation.

 ## Topology

-We begin by connecting the PCs to the switch using straight through cable and connecting them to seperate ports on the switch.
-The router is then connected to the swith also using straight through cable
+We begin by connecting the PCs to the switch using straight through cable and connecting them to separate ports on the switch.
+The router is then connected to the switch also using straight through cable.